RaineyAbe/glasee/README.md

 ## Examples

-The pipeline can be run for a single site (`snow_classification_pipeline_single-site.ipynb`) or multiple sites at once (`snow_classification_pipeline_multi-site.ipynb`).
+The pipeline can be run for a single site or multiple sites at once using `glasee_pipeline.ipynb`.
 Snow cover statistics for each site will be exported in multiple CSV files.
-To compile the CSV files for each site and remove any empty files, see the `post_process.ipynb` notebook.
+To compile the CSV files for each site and remove any empty files, see the `compile_CSVs.ipynb` notebook.

 Please refer to each notebook for more information.